miklevin/MikeLev.in/_posts/2023-04-29-testing-auto-publish-prevention-when-ai-has-written-fields.md

 ---
 date: 2023-04-29
 title: Testing Auto-Publish Prevention When AI Has Written Fields
-permalink: /blog/testing-auto-publish-prevention-when-ai-has-written-fields/
 headline: Ensure AI-Written Content is Reviewed
 description: Test out my new auto-publish prevention system when AI has written fields.
 I'm doing one release before giving this a title as a control, and making sure the system works.
 This is a small article release, and I may delete it.
 keywords: AI, Journaling, System, Tweaking, Bowling, Weekend, Release, Summarize, Questions, Article, YAML, Source, File, Review, Control, Title
-categories: ai, yaml, journaling
+categories: journaling, ai, yaml
+permalink: /blog/testing-auto-publish-prevention-when-ai-has-written-fields/
 layout: post
 ---

 Okay, I could just keep on tweaking this journaling system forever now over the weekend, but no!
 The kid is interested in bowling and they want to gear up, so